DecLearn/declearn/docs/user-guide/fl_process.md

 configured to be periodically skipped.
 If fairness is set up, the first fairness round will always occur.
-If checkpointing is set up on the server side, the last model will undergo a fairness round, to evaluate its fairness prior to ending the FL process.
+If checkpointing is set up on the server side, the last model will undergo a fairness round involving *all clients*, to evaluate its fairness prior to ending the FL process.

 - Server:
     - send a query to clients, including computational effort constraints,